Danny Greene: Early life and education

 Daniel John Patrick "Danny" Greene was born November 14, 1933, in Cleveland, Ohio, to John Henry Greene and Irene Cecelia Greene (née Fallon).
-His father was also born in Cleveland, but his mother was born in Pennsylvania.
+His father was also born in Cleveland, his mother was born in Pennsylvania.

 Three days after his birth, Greene's mother died.
 He was called "Baby Greene" until his mother was buried, after which he was eventually named after his grandfather (Daniel John Greene).
 Danny's father drank heavily and eventually lost his job as a salesman for Fuller Brush.
 After this, Danny temporarily moved in with his grandfather (a newspaper printer), who had also been recently widowed.
 Unable to provide for Danny, his father placed him in Parmadale, a Roman Catholic orphanage in Parma, Ohio, three miles outside Cleveland.

 In 1939, Danny's father began dating a nurse.
 He married her, and they started their own family and brought Danny to live with them.

 At age 6, Danny resented his stepmother and ran away on several occasions.
 His paternal grandfather took him in, and Danny lived with him and an aunt for the rest of his childhood in the Collinwood neighborhood.
-Taking advantage of the fact that his grandfather worked nights, Danny roamed the streets at night.
-When Danny's father died in 1959, the newspaper obituary listed his children from his second marriage but did not mention Danny.
+Taking advantage of his grandfather working at night, Danny roamed the streets at night.

 Danny attended St. Jerome Catholic School, where he developed a great fondness for the nuns and priests, developed a lasting friendship with some of his teachers, and served as an altar boy.
 He was athletic, excelled at baseball, and was an all-star basketball player.
 Although Danny was a poor student, the nuns at St. Jerome let him play sports because he was valuable to the team.

 Danny attended St. Ignatius High School.
-There he frequently fought with Italian-American students, children of more recent immigrants struggling for a place, and he developed an intense dislike for Italians that lasted his entire life.
+There he frequently fought with Italian-American students, who were children of more recent immigrants struggling for a place, and he developed an intense dislike for Italians that lasted his entire life.

 After being expelled from Saint Ignatius, he transferred to Collinwood High School, where he excelled in athletics.
 He was also a Boy Scout for a short time, before being kicked out of his troop.
-He was also expelled from Collinwood High School, in that case, due to excessive tardiness, which he claimed was caused by the bullying of fellow students.
+He was also expelled from Collinwood High School due to excessive tardiness.

 Military service

 After being expelled from Collinwood High School in 1951, Greene enlisted in the United States Marine Corps, where he was soon noticed for his abilities as a boxer and marksman.
-He was stationed for a time at Marine Corps Base Camp Lejeune, Jacksonville, North Carolina and was transferred many times, possibly because of behavioral issues.
-Promoted to the rank of corporal in 1953, Greene taught new junior Marines how to be artillerymen.
-He was honorably discharged later that year.
+He was stationed for a time at Marine Corps Base Camp Lejeune, Jacksonville, North Carolina and was transferred many times, possibly because of his behavior.
+Greene was promoted to the rank of corporal in 1953.